Muazxshah/CHATKOOL00/replit.md

 # Overview

-ChatKOOL is a real-time chat application designed for university students.
-It provides both university-specific chat rooms and study groups to facilitate academic collaboration and community building.
-The application features user authentication, real-time messaging via WebSocket connections, and a responsive web interface built with modern React patterns.
+ChatKOOL is an anonymous online chat platform specifically designed for Filipino college students.
+It provides instant random 1-on-1 connections without authentication barriers, allowing students to chat with strangers safely and anonymously.
+The platform features real-time messaging via WebSocket connections, comprehensive SEO optimization targeting keywords like "chatkool", "chatcool", "online chat", "chat online", and "chat with strangers", and a responsive web interface built with modern React patterns.

 # User Preferences